 Common Materials Used in HVAC Sheet Metal Fabrication

-Galvanized Steel | Stainless Steel | Aluminum | Black Iron | |
+| Galvanized Steel | Stainless Steel | Aluminum | Black Iron | |

-Strength | High | Very high | Moderate | High |
+| Strength | High strength and rigidity, suitable for most HVAC duct systems | Very high strength and durability | Moderate strength but lightweight | High structural strength |

 Advantages of Quality HVAC Sheet Metal Fabrication